docxology/ultralink-docx/RENDERING_TARGETS.md

 UltraLink supports multiple export formats for different use cases.
 This document provides details on each format, its purpose, and how to use it.

+## The UltraLink Paradigm

+At its core, UltraLink is a powerful knowledge representation system built on these key principles:

+1. **Entity-Relationship Model**: Knowledge is represented as entities connected by typed relationships, creating a rich semantic network.

+2. **Multi-Dimensional Knowledge**: UltraLink supports various dimensions of knowledge representation:
+   - **Semantic Dimension**: Entities and relationships with typed attributes
+   - **Vector Dimension**: Neural embeddings for semantic similarity and clustering
+   - **Temporal Dimension**: Time-aware entities and relationships that can evolve
+   - **Probabilistic Dimension**: Uncertainties and likelihoods through Bayesian representations

+3. **Cross-Format Rendering**: The same knowledge graph can be seamlessly transformed into multiple representations to serve different purposes:
+   - Human-readable formats for exploration and understanding
+   - Machine-readable formats for computational processing
+   - Interactive formats for visualization and presentation
+   - Formal logic representations for automated reasoning

+4. **Extensibility**: The system is designed to be extended with new entity types, relationship types, attributes, and rendering formats.

+### Semantic Foundations

+UltraLink's semantic model is based on:

+- **Entities**: Objects or concepts with unique identifiers, types, and attributes
+- **Relationships**: Directed connections between entities with types and attributes
+- **Metadata**: Information about entities and relationships (creation time, last modified, etc.)
+- **Attributes**: Key-value pairs that describe properties of entities and relationships

+### Rendering Semantics

+UltraLink's rendering system transforms this semantic model into different representations while preserving these key semantics:

+1. **Preservation of Identity**: Entity and relationship identities are maintained across formats
+2. **Type Preservation**: Entity and relationship types inform the structure in target formats
+3. **Attribute Mapping**: Attributes are mapped to appropriate constructs in each format
+4. **Relationship Directionality**: The direction of relationships is preserved where applicable
+5. **Metadata Inclusion**: Metadata is included when the target format supports it

 ## Overview

 UltraLink can export data to the following formats: